MicrosoftDocs/executable-docs/scenarios/CreateWordPressDeployment/README.md

     echo Password: $(kubectl get secret --namespace wordpress wordpress -o jsonpath="{.data.wordpress-password}" | base64 -d)
 ```

-## Browse your AKS Deployment Secured via HTTPS
+## Browse your AKS deployment secured via HTTPS

 Run the following command to get the HTTPS endpoint for your application:

 > [!NOTE]
-> It often takes 2-3 minutes for the SSL certificate to propogate and about 5 minutes to have all WordPress POD replicas ready and the site to be fully reachable via https.
+> It often takes 2-3 minutes for the SSL certificate to propagate and about 5 minutes to have all WordPress POD replicas ready and the site to be fully reachable via https.

 ```bash
 runtime="5 minute"